-[&]quot;[a]ccounts of 'authority' attempt a double task.
-They are part of an attempt to make explicit elements of our common traditions: a highly prized activity in a culture which values self-awareness.
+99 Raz describes this form of legal transparency as follows: "[a]counts of 'authority' attempt a double task.
+They are part of an attempt to make explicit elements of our common traditions: a highly prized activity in a culture which values selfawareness.
 At the same time such accounts take a position in the traditional debate about the precise connections between that and other concepts.
 They are partisan accounts furthering the cause of certain strands in the common tradition, by developing and producing new or newly recast arguments in their favour."
 See Joseph Raz, The Morality of Freedom (Oxford: Oxford University Press, 1988).